 If you plan on working with social media influencers as part of your campaign, this is a useful benchmark to compare your results against.
 (Source: Influencer Marketing Hub)

 Alright, moving onto what continues to be the leading social platform: Facebook.
-Here are a few enlightening Facebook statistics for 2021 worth taking note of.
+Here are a few enlightening Facebook statistics worth taking note of.

 Without access to official figures, that’s the best guess we have as of October 2020.
 It also means Facebook is still the number one most popular social media platform by active users.
 (Source: We Are Social)